junxit/us-congress-bills-111/bill.md

     > A license as master of a mobile offshore drilling unit may be issued only to an applicant who has been issued a license as master under section 7101(c)(1) and has demonstrated the knowledge, understanding, proficiency, and sea service required to be responsible for all industrial business or functions of a mobile offshore drilling unit, including all drilling operations of that type of unit for which the applicant is to be licensed.

   - **(2)** *Conforming amendment* Section 7109 of such title, as so redesignated, is amended by striking “section 7106 or 7107” and inserting “section 7107 or 7108”.
-  - **(3)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by striking the items relating to sections 7104 through 7114 and inserting the following:
+  - **(3)** *Clerical amendment* The analysis at the beginning of such chapter is amended by striking the items relating to sections 7104 through 7114 and inserting the following:
 - **(b)** *Requirement for certificate of inspection* Section 8101(a)(2) of title 46, United States Code, is amended by inserting before the semicolon the following: “and shall at all times be under the command of a master licensed under section 7104”.
-- **(c)** *Effective date* The amendments made by this section shall take effect 6 months after the date of the enactment of this Act.
+- **(c)** *Effective date* The amendments made by this section shall take effect 6 months after the date of enactment of this Act.

 ## § 16.
 Leave retention authority